 Our priorities reflect the federal government’s mandate to support the agriculture and agri-food sector in a way that allows this vibrant industry to be a leader in job creation and innovation.
 Government priorities for the sector include support for agri-food exports, under-represented groups in Canadian agriculture and agri-food, products to facilitate intergenerational transfers and assist young and new farmers entering the industry, and mental health challenges facing producers.
-FCC’s mandate letter and supplemental priorities are available on the Agriculture and Agri-Food Canada website.
+FCC’s mandate letters are available on the Agriculture and Agri-Food Canada website.

 We provide access to capital